All-domain Anomaly Resolution Office: AARO (2022–present)

 On August 30, 2023, the AARO's public website was launched, without an email address or phone number for military and civilian UAP reports, as previously mandated by NDAA legislation.

 On November 7, 2023, it was reported that Sean M. Kirkpatrick would step down as director of AARO, effective December 2023.
 Timothy A. Phillips, on assignment from the Office of the Director of National Intelligence, became the Deputy Director.
 Sean Kirkpatrick left the position of AARO Director on 1 December 2023.

 On August 26, 2024, Jon T. Kosloski was named the director of AARO, replacing acting director Timothy Phillips.
+Kosloski in 2026 stated there "should be no stigma associated with reporting UAP; reporting is in the national security interest."

-Organization and Remit
+Organization and remit

 AARO's Executive Council is AAROEXEC.
 Its director reports to Deputy Defense Secretary.